AlPha0ne1/Note/SOC/Yara.md

 How WannaCry deletes them: It runs these commands via <b>cmd.exe:</b>

-vssadmin delete shadows /all /quiet wmic shadowcopy delete bcdedit /set {default} recoveryenabled No <br>
+vssadmin delete shadows /all /quiet <br>
+wmic shadowcopy delete <br>
+bcdedit /set {default} recoveryenabled No <br>

 What yarascan does: Scans every process's memory for strings you define in a YARA rule.
 If a process has "vssadmin delete shadows" in its memory, it gets flagged. <br>